LeonardoJost/MRlibrary/README.md

 # MRlibrary
 This library contains cube figures, which are commonly used in mental rotation tests.
 The pregenerated figures are similar to the ones in the library of Peters and Battista (2008).
-Moreover, the library can be used to selfgenerate different models, angles, colors, etc. Further description can be found in the accompanying paper (Jost & Jansen, 2019).
+Moreover, the library can be used to selfgenerate different models, angles, colors, etc. Further description can be found in the accompanying paper (Jost & Jansen, 2020).
+A linked OSF project is at https://osf.io/dr9mv/.

 ## Usage of pregenerated figures
 1. Open the figs folder.